Haltwhistle: Religious sites

 The Church of the Holy Cross is situated below the Market Place, with views over the river and the valley.
 This is a Grade II listed building said to be "one of only a few early 13th century churches still functioning as a working church in England".
 One of the tombs is that of crusader Thomas de Blenkinsopp who died in 1388.
 There are a number of other medieval grave covers to the Blenkinsopps and the Thirlwells.

 It is a good example of a North Country church, impressive considering the time when it was built in the thirteenth century.
 The chancel measures 46 by 20 ft, with lancet windows – combined three lights in the east end and four single lights on each side, the walls being supported by buttresses.
 Inside is a piscina (for washing) and three sedilia (seats for the clergy).
 The nave measures 63 by 46 ft and has side aisles above which are clerestory windows.
 It has four bays with round columns and pointed arches, looking very spacious inside.
 The font, dated 1676, has some curious crude carvings on it, and there is another large circular bowl on a shaft, which is probably an earlier font.
 At the west end it has long lancet windows and a bell-cote, again typical of the North country.

 Nearby, the village of Coanwood houses a small but historic chapel, designated as Grade II* by English Heritage.
 The summary states: "...dated 1760 on lintel.
 Squared stone with rusticated quoins and dressings".
 Coanwood Friends Meeting House was a Quaker place of worship and is maintained to this day as a historical site open to visitors.

 Governance

-Haltwhistle is currently in the parliamentary constituency of Hexham; Guy Opperman of the Conservative Party is the Member of Parliament.
+Haltwhistle is currently in the parliamentary constituency of Hexham; Joe Morris of the Labour Party is the Member of Parliament.

 For Local Government purposes it belongs to Northumberland County Council a unitary authority, with Haltwhistle lying in the Tynedale Division.
 Prior to the 2009 structural changes to local government in England it was part of Tynedale Council.
 Prior to the 1974 great reorganisation, it belonged to the county of Northumberland.
+The Old Town Hall in Haltwhistle is now used as a hair salon.

 An electoral ward with the same name still exists.
 This ward stretches from Hexham south up the River Tyne South and has a total population taken at the 2011 Census of 4,832.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Border.

+Local radio stations are BBC Radio Newcastle, Capital North East, Heart North East and Hits Radio North East.

+The town's local newspaper is the Hexham Courant.